-/:id:/ handled This view lives the URL of at this and is by app molly.apps.feature\vote.views.FeatureDetailView.
+This view lives. at the /:id:/ URL. $\alpha f$ this handled app and is by molly.apps.feature vote.views.FeatureDetailView.
 It takes one argument, id, which is the ID of the specific feature to be rendered.
 Non-existant or non-public features throw a 404.